civican/legisinfo/44-1/bills/C-49/bill_text.md

 ### Section 99

-  **(1)** All royalties, interests and penalties payable under section 97 **and all revenues, interest and penalties payable under section 97.1**, including the proceeds of any royalty **or revenues** payable in kind, shall be made payable and remitted to the Receiver General.
+  **(1)** All royalties, interests and penalties payable under section 97 and all revenues, interest and penalties payable under section 97.1, including the proceeds of any royalty or revenues payable in kind, shall be made payable and remitted to the Receiver General.

-  **(2)** On the collection or receipt by the **Regulator under** this section of any **amounts payable, those amounts** shall be deposited as soon as practicable to the credit of the Receiver General and paid into the Consolidated Revenue Fund in the manner prescribed by the Treasury Board under the `Financial Administration Act`.
+  **(2)** On the collection or receipt by the Regulator under this section of any amounts payable, those amounts shall be deposited as soon as practicable to the credit of the Receiver General and paid into the Consolidated Revenue Fund in the manner prescribed by the Treasury Board under the `Financial Administration Act`.

 #### Liability and Collection

 ### Section 100

-All royalties, interest and penalties payable under section 97 **and all revenues, interest and penalties payable under section 97.1** are debts due to **His** Majesty in right of Canada and are recoverable from the person required to pay **them** in accordance with this Division.
+All royalties, interest and penalties payable under section 97 and all revenues, interest and penalties payable under section 97.1 are debts due to His Majesty in right of Canada and are recoverable from the person required to pay them in accordance with this Division.

-> **Explanatory Note**:
-> Existing text of sections 99 and 100:
-> *Existing Text*:
-> > All royalties, interests and penalties payable under section 97, including the proceeds of any royalty payable in kind, shall be made payable and remitted to the Receiver General.
-> > On the collection or receipt of any royalties, interest and penalties by the Board pursuant to this section, the royalties shall be deposited as soon as practicable to the credit of the Receiver General and paid into the Consolidated Revenue Fund in the manner prescribed by the Treasury Board under the `Financial Administration Act`.
-> > All royalties, interest and penalties payable under section 97 are debts due to Her Majesty in right of Canada and are recoverable as such from the person required to pay the royalties in accordance with this Division.

 ### Section 44

 Subsections 101(3) and (4) of the Act are replaced by the following:

-**(3)** **Despite** subsection 78(2) of the `Canada Petroleum Resources Act`, one of the members of the Environmental Studies Management Board established by subsection 78(1) of that Act is to be appointed by the **Regulator** on the recommendation of the Provincial Minister.
+**(3)** Despite subsection 78(2) of the `Canada Petroleum Resources Act`, one of the members of the Environmental Studies Management Board established by subsection 78(1) of that Act is to be appointed by the Regulator on the recommendation of the Provincial Minister.

-**(4)** The Environmental Studies Management Board referred to in subsection (3) shall submit to the **Regulator** a copy of every annual report and recommendation submitted to the Federal Minister **under** paragraph 79(1)(d) or (e) of the `Canada Petroleum Resources Act` at the same time the report or recommendation is submitted to the Federal Minister.
+**(4)** The Environmental Studies Management Board referred to in subsection (3) shall submit to the Regulator a copy of every annual report and recommendation submitted to the Federal Minister under paragraph 79(1)(d) or (e) of the `Canada Petroleum Resources Act` at the same time the report or recommendation is submitted to the Federal Minister.

-> **Explanatory Note**:
-> Existing text of subsections 101(3) and (4):
-> *Existing Text*:
-> > Notwithstanding subsection 78(2) of the `Canada Petroleum Resources Act`, one of the members of the Environmental Studies Management Board established by subsection 78(1) of that Act is to be appointed by the Board on the recommendation of the Provincial Minister.
-> > The Environmental Studies Management Board referred to in subsection (3) shall submit to the Board a copy of every annual report and recommendation submitted to the Federal Minister pursuant to paragraph 79(1)(d) or (e) of the `Canada Petroleum Resources Act` at the same time the report or recommendation is submitted to the Federal Minister.

 ### Section 45